 MMDR requires that you come to meet the adoptable at their foster home in Winnipeg.
 We WILL NOT ship an animal and we do not have the resources to transport them to you or meet half way.
 We apologize for any inconvenience this may cause.

-We work on a first come, first serve basis.
+We somewhat work on a first come, first served basis.
 The first applicant received for an adoptable will be processed and if the application is approved the adopter is given 24 hours to arrange a meeting.
 If they choose not to adopt we move on to the next application.
+If the applicant is found to not be the right home for an animal, such as if the adoptable requires a home without cats and the applicant has cats, or if the adoptable requires a fenced yard and the applicant does not have one, those applicants would be denied for that specific adoptable, and we would move to the next applicant.

 We require that an applicant be 18 or over to adopt.
 If you are over 18 and live with your parents we require confirmation that they are aware and supportive of an animal being added to their household.